ajkr195/ContentPlusPlus/README.md

 Next Steps

 Milestone 5:
-  - Add feature to allow users to add Adhoc-Tasks for each individual case.
+  - Add feature to allow users to add Adhoc-Tasks for each individual case. - DONE
   - Fix security wherever necessary.
   - Allow department head to manage that department's users and their roles.
   - Code Clean-Up